sstadt/jekyll-portfolio/_posts/2019-05-03-vue-autosize-textarea.md

 npm install
 {% endhighlight %}

-First of all let's clear our work area by gutting `src/App.vue`.
+First of all, let's clear our work area by gutting `src/App.vue`.
 You can just replace the file contents with the following:

 {% highlight html %}
 <!-- src/App.vue -->